Snehalikalall/Introduction-to-sc-REnF/README.md

 Eryth "-0.102047271" " 1.214342009" " 1.556973317"
 ```

-The  Reduced Darmanis data using Tsallis entropy
+The  Reduced CBMC data using Tsallis entropy

 ```
 dim(TsallisFeadata)